gjcliff/gjcliff.github.io/docs/_posts/2024-11-15-Localizing-and-Navigating-in-Semantic-Maps-Created-by-an-iPhone.md

 ![camera_matrix](/public/Semantic_Mapping/camera_matrix.jpg)

+Since the point from the point cloud we're considering is transformed into the camera frame, the extrinsic matrix is the identity matrix and the scalar "s" is 1.

 Here's what it looks like when all images are put together in sequence:
 <center>
   <img src="/public/Semantic_Mapping/combined_sequence.gif" alt="combined sequence" width="600"/>